sa1961-code/saCsv2Gaeb90/README.md

 ## About
 ### (DE) Konverter von csv-Dateiformat nach GAEB90
 SaXps2Pdf-Converter ist ein einfaches Werkzeug zur Konvertierung von Leistungsverzeichnissen im csv-Format in eine GAEB90-Datei.
+Verwenden Sie zum Kompilieren Visual Studio 2017 oder höher.
 ### (EN) Converts csv-files into GAEB90-format
 SaXps2Pdf-Converter is a simple tool for converting service lists in csv format into a GAEB90 file.
+Use Visual Studio 2017 or later to compile.

 Note:
 GAEB is an exchange format for specifications commonly used in the German construction industry.